SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Python ⟮2⟯ and ⟮3⟯ have ⟮some syntactic differences.⟯ ES2015|ES6
-The rust development cycle has the three release channels ⟮Nightly⟯, ⟮Beta⟯ and ⟮Stable::S...⟯. ⟮sb;⟮Every six weeks⟯ ( = ⟮1 cycle⟯), ⟮c+; a release moves up one (beta -&gt; stable, nightly -&gt; beta) ⟯. ⟯
+The rust development cycle has the three release channels ⟮Nightly⟯, ⟮Beta⟯ and ⟮Stable::S...⟯. ⟮sb;⟮Every six weeks⟯ ( = ⟮1 cycle⟯), ⟮c+; a release moves up one (beta → stable, nightly → beta) ⟯. ⟯
 Therefore, ⟮s10:12;⟮what is beta now⟯ will be ⟮stable⟯ in ⟮a maximum of 6 weeks⟯⟯, and ⟮s7:9;⟮what is nightly now⟯ will be ⟮stable⟯ in ⟮at most 12 weeks⟯.⟯
 ⟮Breaking changes (such as reserving new features⟯) can only happen on ⟮the highest rust versioning level⟯, which are ⟮editions⟯. ⟮sb;these are released ⟮about every three years⟯, with the ones in existence as of writing being ⟮2015, 2018, and 2021⟯⟯